Date: 21 April 2015. Anchor Ball.

 The second line

 I added was the best idea ever.
-I could have lost it a
+I could have lost my anchor ball a

 couple times were it not for the safety of the spare line.
 And yes,